k1kkeR/SpotifyPartyPlayer/README.md

 # SpotifyPartyPlayer
+This app was my exam assignment for Android programming and the first Android app i developed.
+You can see my exam report in the master branch.

 An Android app i started on to make it easier to queue songs on the playing device from your own device.
 Uses Spotify SDK and NSD

 In the app/src/main/.../spotifypartyplay you can see my java files.